 So as you can see, there are still major advantages to buying organic.
 I personally don’t care much if there’s more vitamin C in my strawberry – as long as I know I’m not consuming large amounts of toxic chemicals with every bite.

 Worried about the cost of organic?
 Think about it this way: you either pay a little more for organic now, or we all pay a LOT more later via higher healthcare costs, revamping an unsustainable food system, and environmental clean-up.
-Here is a frugal mom’s thoughts on buying organic, and some more tips for eating organic on a budget.
+Here are some more tips for eating organic on a budget.